simranCodess/Real-Time-Collabaration-Tool/README.md

 ![](https://github.com/simranCodess/Real-Time-Collabaration-Tool/blob/main/login.gif)
 ![](https://github.com/simranCodess/Real-Time-Collabaration-Tool/blob/main/demo.gif)
-#### I still need to add real time collabaration in this project, so its a work in progress
+#### I still need to add collabaration in this project, so its a work in progress